 Michael has also been awarded accompaniment prizes at the Gerald Moore Award, Kathleen Ferrier Awards, and Maureen Lehane Vocal Awards.

-Michael studied at the Guildhall School of Music and Drama, Royal Academy of Music and University of Oxford.
+In 2022 Michael was made an Associate of the Royal Academy of Music.
+Formerly Michael studied at the Guildhall School of Music and Drama, Royal Academy of Music and University of Oxford.
 Teachers have included Graham Johnson, Julius Drake, Michael Dussek, James Baillieu, Ian Brown, Caroline Palmer and Sholto Kynoch.